pulsar-edit/documentation/docs/core-packages-and-features/spell-check.md

 layout: doc.ejs
 ---

-If you're working in text (which includes plain text files, GitHub markdown, and Git commit messages by default), Pulsar will automatically try to check your spelling.
+If you’re working in text (which includes plain text files, GitHub markdown, and Git commit messages by default), Pulsar will automatically try to check your spelling.

 Any misspelled words will be highlighted (by default with a dashed red line beneath the word), and you can pull up a menu of possible corrections by hitting <kbd class="platform-linux platform-win">Ctrl+Shift+;</kbd> <kbd class="platform-mac">Cmd+Shift+;</kbd>.